KelvinShadewing/KyrodianLegends/README.md

 ***Monsters***

-Organic monsters can be used as well, and mainly consist of plants and land versions of sea invertibrates, such as jellybirds, an airborne variant of jellyfish, and various crustaceans and mollusks.
+Organic monsters can be used as well, and mainly consist of plants and land versions of sea invertebrates, such as jellybirds, an airborne variant of jellyfish, and various crustaceans and mollusks.

 ***Bandits/Scavengers***